timdiels/pyautomate/README.rst

-A more mature DAG based build system (like this tool) exists, see `tup`__.
-It does not appear to support conditional transitions (guards), though.
+A more mature DAG based build system exists, see `tup`__.

 __ https://github.com/gittup/tup

 pyautomate is a CLI tool to automate any set of tasks.
-Unlike other tools, you describe a state machine in a config file and use the CLI to go to a certain state. pyautomate will automatically find out how to get there using the config file you provided.
+You describe a state machine in a config file and use the CLI to go to a certain state. pyautomate will automatically find out how to get there using the config file you provided.